Ae-rys/Tipe-Python/README.md

 # Tipe-Python
 A school project on Support Vector Machines.

-See the beamer (in french) for more info
+See the beamer (in french) for more info.